2021–22 Drexel Dragons men's basketball team: Preseason

 In a poll of the league coaches, media relations directors, and media members at the CAA's media day, Drexel was picked to finish in third place in the CAA.
 Graduate student James Butler and senior guard Camren Wynter were selected to the Preseason CAA All-Conference First Team.
 Camren Wynter was also selected as the Preseason CAA Player of the Year.

 Roster

 Schedule and results

-The Dragons' November 12, 2021 game against Fairleigh Dickinson was postposed due to travel issues.
+The Dragons' November 12, 2021 game against Fairleigh Dickinson was postponed due to travel issues.
 The game was rescheduled for December 2.